AtrixZockt/AceArsenalExtended-Attachments/docs/TESTING.md

 ## 3. Toolchain is a no-op on existing compats

-The `tools/` here are the same generator the NIArms, BWmod and Military Gear Pack compats use, with attachment kinds added.
-Generating those three with these tools must produce byte-identical output to generating them with their own:
+`tools/` here is one generator serving every compat, so a change made for one mod must not silently alter another. **Any change to `tools/*.py` is guarded the same way**, and it is the check to run first — before worrying about whether the new feature works:

 ```
-python tools/gen_aceax.py     # in a copy of each repo
+python tools/gen_aceax.py      # in a throwaway copy of each existing compat
 diff -r old/addons new/addons  # must be empty
 ```

+Run it in a *copy*, not in place; regenerating a compat you did not mean to touch is a poor way to find out the guard would have failed.

-Verified: identical for all three.
-A compat with no `kinds:` line means weapons only, so attachment support cannot leak into an existing repo.
+This has held for every feature added so far — attachment kinds, `compose:`, `name_prefixes:`, the vanilla gear and backpack fallbacks — because each is reachable only through a key the older compats do not set, or only after the normal path has already failed.
+A compat with no `kinds:` line means weapons only, so attachment support cannot leak into an existing repo either.

 ---